intrahealth/emNutt/README.md

     "password": ""
 }
 ```
-elastic.baseURL - Is the base URL of Elasticsearch server
+elastic.baseURL - Is the base URL of Elasticsearch server <br>
-elastic.username - Is the elasticsearch username
+elastic.username - Is the elasticsearch username <br>
-elastic.password - Is the elasticsearch password
+elastic.password - Is the elasticsearch password <br>

 ## Kibana Config
 ```